theblacklotus/suicide-barbie/readme.txt

 	usb cables, were our true friends.

-	 and if you ask, why memorystick led flashes all the time? yeah, we do stream our content all the time.
+	 and if you ask, why memorystick led flashes all the time? yeah, we do stream our content; both data and music. so, make sure you have a fast enough stick; on-demand loading over usbhostfs is not really recommended..

  great success,
-ReJ/TBL?/Nesnausk!
+ReJ/TBL?^Nesnausk & eriQue/soniK cliQue!